Stateful Capabilities

 We can avoid the need for stateful classes and update methods by annotating mutable fields with @untrackedCaptures.
 Assignments to untracked mutable fields are then not checked for read-only restrictions.
 The @untrackedCaptures annotation can be imported from the scala.caps.unsafe object.
 It is up to the developer to use @untrackedCaptures responsibly so that it does not hide visible side effects on mutable state.

-Note that the are no restrictions on assignments to local mutable variables, which are not fields of some class.
+Note that there are no restrictions on assignments to local mutable variables, which are not fields of some class.
 So @untrackedCaptures is disallowed for such local variables.

 The untrackedCaptures annotation can also be used in some other contexts unrelated to mutable variables.
 These are described in its doc comment.